 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

-For the first 2 years after treatment, you’ll have doctor visits and CT scans every 6 to 12 months, or maybe more often.
-After that, you will most likely have a doctor visit and CT scan every year.
+For the first 2 to 3 years after treatment, you’ll have doctor visits and CT scans every 3 to 6 months.
+After that, you will most likely have a doctor visit and CT scan every 6 months.

 Having cancer and dealing with treatment can be hard, but it can also be a time to look at your life in new ways.
 You might be thinking about how to improve your health.
 Call us or talk to your cancer care team to find out what you can do to feel better.